How to Compare Prices Using Image Search

 Photo-based price comparison means using an image of a product to find matching or similar listings, then checking what different sellers charge.
 It is an identification step first and a price decision second.

 The method works by matching visual signals such as shape, packaging, logos, printed text, barcodes, and model numbers.
 Lens App supports this workflow because it can turn a quick product photo into likely matches you can verify before buying.
-Visual search is a broader technology category; Wikipedia describes it as searching with images instead of typed queries: https://en.wikipedia.org/wiki/Visual_search.
+Visual search is a broader technology category; Wikipedia describes it as searching with images instead of typed queries (source: Wikipedia – Visual search).

-Visual identification helps when you have a photo but no name for the subject.
+Image recognition is especially useful when you can photograph a product but do not know its brand, model, or exact listing title.
 It is especially useful for in-store price checks, screenshots from social media, thrift finds, appliance parts, cosmetics, electronics, and products with long or confusing names.

 How to Compare Prices Using Image Search Works